PatriciaFontenelle/earthquake-monitor/README.md

 - Handle large datasets:
     - Limit API results to 50 items;
-    - Use detailed filters to allow the users to search for more specific data without having to exceed the results limit;
+    - Detailed filters available to allow the users to search for more specific data without having to exceed the results limit;

     ![Filters](</screenshots/Filters.gif>)